Yuanyuan-Yuan/Yuanyuan-Yuan.github.io/_pages/about.md

 ## Academic Services

-- **Reviewer**: IEEE Transactions on Software Engineering, IEEE Transactions on Dependable and Secure Computing. -->

 - **Program Committee**:

   The ACM Conference on Computer and Communications Security (CCS), 2026
   International Conference on Software Engineering (ICSE), 2026
   Workshop on Language Models and Programming Languages (LMPL@SPLASH), 2025
   Workshop on Large AI Systems and Models with Privacy and Security Analysis (LAMPS@CCS), 2025
   Workshop on Deep Learning for Testing and Testing for Deep Learning (DeepTest@ICSE), 2025

 - **Reviewer**:

   ACM Transactions on Software Engineering and Methodology (TOSEM), 2025
   IEEE Transactions on Software Engineering (TSE), 2025
   IEEE Transactions on Dependable and Secure Computing (TDSC), 2025
   Empirical Software Engineering (ESE), 2025

 - **Artifact Evaluation Committee**:

   USENIX Security Symposium (USENIX Security), 2023
   International Symposium on Software Testing and Analysis (ISSTA), 2022
   USENIX Symposium on Operating Systems Design and Implementation (OSDI), 2022
   USENIX Annual Technical Conference (ATC), 2022

 ## Teaching Experience